NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-antifragile.md

 <figure id="figure-4.7">
   <img src="/static/img/library/gradually-then-suddenly/GTS-Illustrations41.jpg" alt="" />
-  <figcaption><strong>Figure 4.7</strong>—Price Source: Bitstamp</figcaption>
+  <figcaption><strong>Figure 4.7</strong><br />Price Source: Bitstamp</figcaption>
 </figure>

 When network participants, individually and as a whole, observe bitcoin's continued survival, especially following extreme downside volatility, confidence in the network strengthens.
 At some price, individuals are willing to step in and catch the falling knife.
 Through these episodes, bitcoin accumulates more human capital.
 The weak hands get shaken out, but the strongest hands survive (often in the form of new holders), causing the network to become more resilient.
 Bitcoin does not merely remain static or simply absorb the disruption.
 It actively feeds on the chaos.
 In the end, near-­term volatility directly contributes to long-­term stability.
 By maintaining a fixed supply with highly variable present demand, the market performs price discovery twenty-­four hours a day, seven days a week.
 The intermittent stress trains and hardens all individual owners, which prevents the network from being exposed to systemic risk.
 All the while, the opposite is true of fiat currencies.
 Central banks maintain short-­term stability by suppressing volatility.
 The consequence is the accumulation of imbalances below the surface, leading to fragility.
 These policies all but ensure more severe systemic shocks in the long term, as has been witnessed with increasing regularity over the last two decades.
 Volatility in bitcoin benefits participants by communicating information with the least distortion.
 The contrast between the two competing systems could not be more extreme.
 Without volatility today, long-­term stability would not be possible.

 <figure>
   <blockquote>
-    <p>Complex systems that have artificially suppressed volatility tend to become extremely fragile, while at the same time exhibiting no visible risks. [...]
-Such environments eventually experience massive blowups, catching everyone off-­guard and undoing years of stability.</p>
+    <p>Complex systems that have artificially suppressed volatility tend to become extremely fragile, while at the same time exhibiting no visible risks. […] Such environments eventually experience massive blowups, catching everyone off-guard and undoing years of stability.</p>
     <p>Variation is information.
-When there is no variation, there is no information [...] there is no freedom without noise---and no stability without volatility.</p>
+When there is no variation, there is no information […] there is no freedom without noise—and no stability without volatility.</p>
   </blockquote>
   <figcaption>Nassim Taleb and Mark Blyth<sup><a id="ref14" href="#fn14">[14]</a></sup></figcaption>
 </figure>